cs-chan/Total-Text-Dataset/README.md

 # Total-Text-Dataset
+Updated on Sept.
+08, 2019 (New training [groundtruths](https://github.com/cs-chan/Total-Text-Dataset/tree/master/Groundtruth/Text) of Total-Text is now available)

 Updated on May 30, 2019 (Important announcement on Total-Text vs. ArT dataset)

 Updated on April 02, 2019 (Updated table ranking with default vs. our proposed DetEval)